brag4918/image-stitcher/README.md

 2. Open the dir image-stitcher/stitcher/dist

 3. You must copy the stitch exec (located in above directory) file into your `/Users/User/bin/` directory (replace User with your user name).
+If you don't have a bin folder specific to your user, you must create one and add it to your .bash_profile or .bashrc file.

 ## Project Setup